-- key historical and landscape features
+- · key historical and landscape features

-- marine reserves
+- · marine reserves

-- the best areas for anchoring
+- · the best areas for anchoring

-- obtaining fuel and water
+- · obtaining fuel and water

-- hut accommodation
+- · hut accommodation

 - navigation recommendations, including hazard warnings.

 More detailed information on history, biology, and geography, is available from a range of more comprehensive publications, as Fiordland is packed with interesting places.
-See the 'Suggested further reading' section (page 145).
+See the 'Suggested further reading' section.

-Maps and navigation information
+Charts and navigation information

-Note that these maps, and the navigation and anchoring recommendations, are only provided as a general guide.
+Note that these charts, and the navigation and anchoring information shown, are only provided as a general guide and are not intended for navigational purposes.
 The most up-to-date charts need to be referred to when navigating through Fiordland waters.
 Fiordland is an extremely challenging maritime environment because of its terrain, its isolation and the variability of sea and weather conditions.

-More information about navigation can be found in the 'Travelling in the fiords' section (page 30).
-The 'Charts and books' chapter recommends navigational charts (page 146).
+More information about navigation can be found in the 'Travelling in the fiords' section.
+The 'Charts and books' chapter recommends navigational charts.